Presentation: Overview of Bullying

 Length: 2 hours

-The participants observe Dr. Beane making the presentation and are provided access, on this website, to the PowerPoint slides, a presentation script, and an audio recording of Dr. Beane’s presentation.
-Those trained are permitted to make the presentation to students in their school(s) but are not allowed to train others to give the presentation.
+The counselors and psychologists observe Dr. Beane making the presentation and are provided access, on this website, to the PowerPoint slides, a presentation script, and an audio recording of Dr. Beane’s presentation.
+The trained counselors and psychologists are permitted to make the presentation to students in their school(s) but are not allowed to train others to give the presentation.
 They also must sign a written agreement to disseminate information about the Bully Free® Program to key school personnel, to include a brief version of Dr. Beane’s son’s story in every presentation, not to give the script and slides to other individuals.
 They also agree not to tell others the User ID and password for accessing this information on the web.

 Presentation: Why Some Victims of Bullying are Self-Harming, Retaliating, and/or Committing Suicide

 Dr. Beane has served as an expert witness for the defense attorney in a criminal case involving retaliation – explaining to the jury why a high school student took the path from hurt to revenge.
-It is important for School Resource Officers to understand this path and to be able to identify where victims are on the path.
-If there is ever a hostage situation involving victims of bullying, this information will be extremely helpful to officers.
+It is important for counselors and psychologists to understand this path and to be able to identify where victims are on the path.

 Presentation: How to Respond to Bullying Seen and Heard (On-the-Spot Responding)